Azure-Samples/azure-stack-edge-deploy-vms/Scripts/AzPowerShellScript/README.md

 # Deploying VMs using the Az cmdlets

-This script creates a VM on your Azure Stack Edge device using Az cmdlets via Powershell scripting.
+This script creates a VM on your Azure Stack Edge device using Az cmdlets via Powershell.
 The VM created will have 1 data disk and 1 network card which can be configure by passing appropriate arguments to the script.

 <!--